tanchongmin/agentjo/README.md

 - These extend the baseline features of AgentJo and you are encouraged to take a look at the Tutorials for more information.

 # Known Limitations
-- For `gpt-4o`, sometimes the JSON is output as ` by the model.
-We will work on fixing this in StrictJSON directly.
-- There is an ongoing beta testing of YAML parsing (more efficient and reliable) using the parse_yaml function in StrictJSON repo.
-When it is more stable, it will be ported over to AgentJo repo as well.
+- There is an ongoing beta testing of YAML parsing (more efficient and reliable) using the `parse_yaml` function in StrictJSON repo.
+It is currently the default in AgentJo and is meant to be the more robust choice for longer text, nested outputs and code blocks.
+- However, smaller LLMs are known to output JSON better than YAML.
+- If `parse_yaml` does not work for you, to revert back to `strict_json`, simply set `llm_parser` to be `strict_json` and `llm_parser_async` to be `strict_json_async` when you declare your Agents and Functions.

 # Contributing to the project

-## Test locally
-1. Clone the repository
-2. If using a virtual environment, activate it
-3. `cd` into agentjo repository
-4. Install the package via command line `pip install -e .`
-5. Now you can import the package and use it in your code

 ## Submitting a pull request
 1. Fork the repository